 - Complete activities on the Major Exploration Worksheet and bring it to with you to an advising or career counseling appointment.
 This can help your adviser/counselor understand you better and allows for more focused conversation.

 - Take a career exploration class.
-UNST 195, Career Exploration, is a 1-credit hour course designed to help students choose majors and careers.
+UNST 195, Career Exploration, is a five-week, one-credit hour course designed to help students choose majors and careers.

 - Do your research.
 Talk to students and faculty in the majors you are considering.
 What to they like/not like about it?